pnp/cli-microsoft365/docs/manual/docs/index.md

 o365$ spo connect https://contoso-admin.sharepoint.com
 ```

-> Depending on which settings you want to manage you might need to connect either to your tenant admin site (URL with `-admin`) in it, or to a regular SharePoint site.
+> Depending on which settings you want to manage you might need to connect either to your tenant admin site (URL with `-admin` in it), or to a regular SharePoint site.
 For more information refer to the help of the command you want to use.

 To list all available commands, type in the Office 365 CLI prompt `help`: